Basics:

 Cold/bogus leads

-Contractors using this site might be willing to overlook the fact that Thumbtack has the right to ignore their budget, if the site’s leads were more likely to generate real business.
-But many say that the leads are stale, tire-kickers and sometimes lead to disconnected numbers and people who have never heard of Thumbtack.
+Contractors using this site say even the high cost of leads might be okay, if the site’s leads were more likely to generate real business.
+But many say that the leads are stale or tire-kickers.
+They’re sometimes given disconnected numbers and people who have never heard of Thumbtack.
+Moreover, the same lead is given to multiple contractors, leaving you with a relatively small chance of turning any of these leads into real work.

 Recommendations: